h0nzZik/fsl.cs.illinois.edu/other-pages/open-problems.md

 to the set of equivalent states of the NFA.
 Similarly, the interpretation of `<tt>lambda X .
 X</tt>` is the union of all the equivalent identity functions.

-&lt;li id='Circ-to-K'&gt; **Migrate Circ (circular coinduction)
-examples/theory to K/Circularity rule.** &lt;/li&gt; Behavioral
+### Migrate Circ (circular coinduction) examples/theory to K/Circularity rule

+Behavioral
+equivalence, in the sense of indistinguishability under experiments, and the automated circular coinduction technique to prove behavioral equivalence, were at the core of my PhD thesis:
+{% include paper-link.html id='rosu-2000-phdthesis' %}.
-equivalence, in the sense of indistinguishability under experiments, and the automated circular coinduction technique to prove behavioral equivalence, were at the core of my PhD thesis: &lt;pub id='rosu-2000-phdthesis'/&gt; The Circularity rule of reachability logic, and how we automate its application in K, were to a large extent inspired from that early work in my PhD thesis and several subsequent papers discussed below.
+The Circularity rule of reachability logic, and how we automate its application in K, were to a large extent inspired from that early work in my PhD thesis and several subsequent papers discussed below.
 I believe it is important to unify or reconcile